 Soon, my sister introduced me to one of her friends, Josie Mares.
 I was immediately struck by Josie’s exotic looks.
 Like Eddie, she had a dusky complexion.
 She was slender, petite, and quiet, with dark eyes and dark, curly hair.
 I assumed she was about my sister’s age and thus some five years older than I. I was terribly shy around her.
-Yet how I enjoyed stealing glances at her on summer afternoons, when my sister, her friends, and I would sit cross-legged in a circle on a worn Persian rug, drinking chianti, laughing, and listening to the Chambers Brothers in the high-ceilinged living room of one of Denver’s many great old houses converted to apartments.
+Yet how I enjoyed stealing glances at her on summer afternoons, when my sister, her friends, and I would sit cross-legged in a circle on a worn Persian rug, drinking cheap wine, laughing, and listening to the Chambers Brothers in the high-ceilinged living room of yet another great old Denver house converted to apartments.
 When one day, for clarification, I asked my sister to spell Josie’s last name, my three dull years of high school Latin finally became of some use as I recalled “maris,” the plural of the Latin word for “sea.”
 And from then on Josie became, in my romantic imagination, Jo by the Two Seas.

 I met more people with Spanish surnames in Denver that summer, mainly as a result of working the graveyard shift in the mill room of the massive factory that made Gates Tires.
 I was fairly certain that all of the Latinos I’d met at Gates had ties to that place, now closer than ever to me yet still barely imaginable, called Mexico.